 Newcomers lead No. 25 Michigan to win over Bowling Green

+“We knew that we wanted to come in and help this team.
+We knew they were really good last year,” Brown said.
+“Coach (Juwan) Howard recruited us for a reason.”

-Isaiah Livers added 17 points and Mike Smith contributed 16 for Michigan.
-The Wolverines (1-0) never trailed, although it took until the latter part of the second half for them to really put the Falcons away.
+Isaiah Livers added 17 points for Michigan.
+The Wolverines never trailed, although it took until the latter part of the second half for them to really put the Falcons away.

+“I think the guys were excited and ready to play.
+We just didn’t play well,” Bowling Green coach Michael Huger said.
+“We ran out of gas.”

 Michigan was warming up for a Big Ten Tournament game in March when the season was halted because of the coronavirus pandemic.
-After losing Zavier Simpson and Jon Teske to graduation, the Wolverines’ roster is now a blend of old and new.
-Livers and Franz Wagner are key holdovers, and Michigan welcomes a handful of transfers and promising freshmen who are expected to contribute.
+After Zavier Simpson and Jon Teske graduated, the Wolverines’ roster is now a blend of old and new.
+Livers and Franz Wagner are key holdovers, and Michigan welcomes a handful of transfers and promising freshmen.

 It was 43-36 at halftime.